arsall1/UQCS-Game-Jam-2026-Jampire-/README.md

 Note that certain texture's do not render sometimes; this was a bug I was unable to fix within the time constraints.
 If you rerun the game multiple times it might render those textures properlly eventually :/

+The MapIfTexturesRenderCorrectly.png image shows what the game looks like if renders correctly.